-Years ago, Dolly decided to enter a drag queen celebrity impersonator contest years ago in Los Angeles without revealing her identity.
+Years ago, Dolly decided to enter a drag queen celebrity impersonator contest in Los Angeles without revealing her identity.
 “They had a bunch of Chers and Dollys that year, so I just over-exaggerated — made my beauty mark bigger, the eyes bigger, the hair bigger, everything,” she told ABC.
 “All these beautiful drag queens had worked for weeks and months getting their clothes.
 So I just got in the line and I just walked across… but I got the least applause.”

-And Dolly isn’t the only celebrity to be beat out by someone else impersonating them.
-Ernie Hudson, who played Winston Zeddmore in the 1984 version of Ghostbusters, auditioned for the same role in the animated TV series but ultimately lost out to Arsenio Hall.
-“So I went in to read the material, and the guy said, ‘No, no, no, that’s all wrong!
+Dolly isn’t the only celebrity to be beat out by someone else impersonating them.
+Ernie Hudson, who played Winston Zeddmore in the 1984 version of Ghostbusters, auditioned for the same role in the animated TV series and ultimately lost out to Arsenio Hall.
+“I went in to read the material, and the guy said, ‘No, no, no, that’s all wrong!
 When Ernie Hudson did it in the movie…’ And I’m like, ‘Well, wait a minute: I am Ernie Hudson!'”

 For Dolly, the sting of losing eventually went away.
 Of course, with her theme park, a music career that’s still chugging along, and her amazing contribution toward the effort to end the Covid pandemic, Dolly has plenty of other things to occupy her thoughts.